 - Understand how meiosis contributes to genetic diversity

 The gametes produced in meiosis aren’t genetically identical to the starting cell, and they also aren’t identical to one another.
-As an example, consider the meiosis II diagram above, which shows the end products of meiosis for a simple cell with a diploid number of 2n = 4 chromosomes.
+As an example, consider the meiosis II diagram below, which shows the end products of meiosis for a simple cell with a diploid number of 2n = 4 chromosomes.
 The four gametes produced at the end of meiosis II are all slightly different, each with a unique combination of the genetic material present in the starting cell.

-As it turns out, there are many more potential gamete types than just the four shown in the diagram, even for a simple cell with with only four chromosomes.
+As it turns out, there are many more potential gamete types than just the four shown in the diagram, even for a simple cell with only four chromosomes.
 This diversity of possible gametes reflects two factors: crossing over and the random orientation of homologue pairs during metaphase of meiosis I.

 - Crossing over.
 The points where homologues cross over and exchange genetic material are chosen more or less at random, and they will be different in each cell that goes through meiosis.
 If meiosis happens many times, as it does in human ovaries and testes, crossovers will happen at many different points.
 This repetition produces a wide variety of recombinant chromosomes, chromosomes where fragments of DNA have been exchanged between homologues.